 -

-Preparing the turkey: Preheat your oven to 180°C. Rinse the turkey inside and out under cold water, then pat dry with paper towels.
-Remove the giblets (you can use them for a stock or sauce, if desired).
+Preparing the turkey: Preheat your oven to 180°C (350°F).
+Rinse the turkey inside and out under cold water, then pat it dry with paper towels.
+Remove the giblets (you can use them for stock or gravy, if desired).

 -

-Seasoning: Mix the butter with the garlic, salt and pepper.
-Carefully peel the skin off the turkey breast and slide in some of the seasoned butter.
-Massage the remaining butter all over the exterior surface of the turkey.
+Seasoning: Mix the butter with the garlic, salt, and pepper.
+Gently loosen the skin on the turkey breast and slip some of the seasoned butter under the skin.
+Massage the remaining butter over the entire outside of the turkey.

 -